 Enjoy a Playa Blanca villa holiday and explore stunning beaches, beautiful architecture, and gorgeous views.
-Playa Blanca’s coastal promenade is the hub of this laid-back resort, which is now an 8 kilometre stretch of uninterrupted walkway.
+From your luxury Playa Blanca villa you can explore the island's coastal promenade - the hub of this laid-back resort, which is now an 8 kilometre stretch of uninterrupted walkway.
 The whole coast is developed with tasteful low-rise properties, characteristic of the island’s charming architecture.
 Stroll along the coastal path and you’ll find many bars, cafes and restaurants overlooking the golden sandy beaches of the resort.

 The wide sandy bay of Playa Blanca divides into 3 smaller bays with sheltered beaches perfect for swimming and sunbathing.
 The most central is Playa Blanca Beach, with the quieter Playa Flamingo to the west and large, crescent-shaped Playa Dorada to the east.

 Rubicon Marina is a high-end, cosmopolitan development at the eastern end of the promenade, typical of the quietly sophisticated style of the resort.
 This cluster of upmarket restaurants, holiday souvenir shops and designer boutiques has been created next to a stylish marina where luxury yachts are berthed.
 Of course, Playa Blanca still has its bustling port where you can catch the ferry to neighbouring island Fuerteventura.

 When you're on a Playa Blanca villa holiday, you'll find the centre of town has a good choice of shops including a number of mini markets and places to buy souvenirs.
 Or, you can head to the stylish Rubicon Marina where you'll find a selection of designer boutiques, a supermarket and even a large swimming pool.
 It’s a great place for picking up designer clothes from one of the small boutiques and there's also a twice weekly artisan market on Wednesday and Saturday mornings.
 Browse the stalls for locally made goods such as jewellery or for gifts such as pottery to take back home.
 There is also the big Sunday market at Teguise, 40 minutes away by car.